-Please keep in mind that the DHCP scope will also need to be changed to correspond with the new LAN, DMZ, or ETH4 IP.
-If the computer through which the DFL-1100 is being configured is a DHCP client, you will need to manually release and renew the IP address after applying changes and restarting.
+Please keep in mind that the DHCP scope will also need to be changed to correspond with the new LAN IP.
+If the computer through which the DFL-700 is being configured is a DHCP client, you will need to manually release and renew the IP address after applying changes and restarting.
 Failure to follow these directions will result in the firewall configuration reverting back to the state prior to changing the LAN IP.